 When a claimant is successful in obtaining permanent total disability benefits, the case will not close until the claimant stops receiving those benefits.
-A claimant could stop receiving benefits if the employer/insurer pays a total of $45,000 to the claimant, the claimant disability ceases, or the claimant dies.

 In other situations, a case may close if the Commission issues an Order, which effectively denies relief.
 For instance, if the employer/insurer contests whether the injury is work-related and the Commission finds for the employer/insurer, short of appealing the decision to the Circuit Court, the case will be deemed close and the claimant will not be entitled to further relief for that injury.